top of page

 LadderPort products are ideal for healthcare facilities because they:

-Keep Techs Out of Sensitive Areas: Maintenance teams can access the roof from the exterior, avoiding sterile zones and patient spaces.
+• Keep Techs Out of Sensitive Areas: Maintenance teams can access the roof from the exterior, avoiding sterile zones and patient spaces.

-Prevent Unauthorized Entry: No more unlocked ladders giving after-hours access to your rooftop.
+• Prevent Unauthorized Entry: No more unlocked ladders giving after-hours access to your rooftop.

-Reduce the Risk of Injury: Every system is built to minimize fall hazards and support real-world use.
+• Reduce the Risk of Injury: Every system is built to minimize fall hazards and support real-world use.

 Go Beyond “Compliant”

 Real safety means thinking beyond code—and building systems that match the reality of day-to-day operations.
 OSHA 1910.23 outlines the minimum safety requirements for ladders and walking-working surfaces—but that’s just the starting point.
-Plenty of healthcare facilities “meet code” and still experience rooftop falls, tool drops, or unauthorized access.
+Many healthcare facilities “meet code” and still experience rooftop falls, tool drops, or unauthorized access.
 Compliance alone won’t prevent accidents.

 In healthcare environments, where patient safety and liability are always top of mind, the real goal isn’t just to pass inspection.
 It’s to prevent incidents before they happen.
-That means designing for how teams actually work: hauling equipment, navigating weather, and entering the roof quickly—without cutting through sterile zones.
+This means designing for how teams actually work: hauling equipment, navigating weather, and entering the roof quickly—without cutting through sterile zones.

 Take Action Before It’s a Problem